apache/airflow/docs/apache-airflow-providers-apache-hdfs/operators/hdfs.rst

 Prerequisite
 ------------

-To use operators, you must configure a :doc:`HDFS Connection <connections>`.
+To use operators, you must configure a :doc:`HDFS Connection </connections>`.

 .. _howto/operator:HdfsFolderSensor: